Garethp/aws-azure-auth/README.md

 #### AWS

-To configure the azure-azure-auth client run:
+To configure the aws-azure-auth client run:

-    azure-azure-auth --configure
+    aws-azure-auth --configure

 You'll need your [Azure Tenant ID and the App ID URI](#getting-your-tenant-id-and-app-id-uri).
 To configure a named profile, use the --profile flag.

-    azure-azure-auth --configure --profile foo
+    aws-azure-auth --configure --profile foo

 ##### GovCloud Support

-To use azure-azure-auth with AWS GovCloud, set the `region` profile property in your ~/.aws/config to the one of the GovCloud regions:
+To use aws-azure-auth with AWS GovCloud, set the `region` profile property in your ~/.aws/config to the one of the GovCloud regions:

 - us-gov-west-1
 - us-gov-east-1

 ##### China Region Support

-To use azure-azure-auth with AWS China Cloud, set the `region` profile property in your ~/.aws/config to the China region:
+To use aws-azure-auth with AWS China Cloud, set the `region` profile property in your ~/.aws/config to the China region:

 - cn-north-1